backyardbiomech/qtiConverter/README.md

 MC
 image: imageFileName.jpg
 1\.
 This is a multiple choice question with an image above.
 Notice no spaces in the image file name, and the file must be in the same folder as this text document.
-You can add an image to any question type (but not yet to answers)!
+You can add an image to any question type!
+And you can add images as answers to MC and MA questions!
-\*A. correct answer text.
+\*A. image: image1.jpg
-B. incorrect answer text.
+B. image: image2.jpg
-C. correct answer text.
+C. image: image3.jpg
-D. incorrect answer text.
+D. image: image4.jpg
-E. incorrect answer text.
+E. image: image5.jpg

 (2pts)
 SA